BIGJRA/BIGJRA.github.io/rejuv.md

 Relationship Point Choices:
 - Are you ok? (+1 Karma)
-- Who’s Vivian?
+- Who's Vivian?
 (Neutral)

 Once you leave the shrine, Keta will ask you to fast travel to Amethyst Grotto.
-If you’re ready, feel free.
+If you're ready, feel free.
 Otherwise, we now have up to 7 new Pokemon we can use by purifying them!
-Shadow Pokemon in Rejuvenation have moves they can’t normally get, for example Ponyta has Fell Stinger and Bonsly has Shift Gear.
+Shadow Pokemon in Rejuvenation have moves they can't normally get, for example Ponyta has Fell Stinger and Bonsly has Shift Gear.
 To purify, keep the shadow Pokemon in your party and run around, or use the Purify Chamber in the PC.

 One more thing we can do: head into the house in the bottom right of Sheridan.
 Gothitelle will battle us!

-Crescent’s Gothitelle (No Field)
+Crescent's Gothitelle (No Field)

 -   Gothitelle, Level 32. @ Twisted Spoon.
     -   Psychic